Drilling Optimization and ROP Managment

 In addition to the need for optimization, there are times when it is critical to reduce the uncertainty of drilling performance prediction.
 This may be necessary for more confidence in AFE appropriation time estimate for rig sharing agreements, time estimate to work within ”weather windows” and so on.

-Pre-drilling bit selection, performance prediction and optimization based on MEM is predominantly limited to specialists within the bit supplier companies and operations.
+Pre-drilling bit selection, performance prediction, and optimization based on MEM is predominantly limited to specialists within the bit supplier companies and operations.
 To a large degree, a high level of expertise and/or reasonably robust and accurate methods is limited.
 To the extent that accurate bit performance predictions are developed, they are often complex, proprietary, or based on local empirical correlation.

 Stability Aspects and Drilling Safe Parameter Calculation

-The Dynamic Modal Analysis module takes into account several excitation sources such as mass imbalance or steerable motor additional rotation to improve simulation accuracy and avoid bit-bouncing (axial), whirling (lateral) and stick-slip (torsion).
+The Dynamic Modal Analysis module takes into account several excitation sources such as mass imbalance or steerable motor additional rotation to improve simulation accuracy and avoid bit-bouncing (axial), whirling (lateral), and stick-slip (torsion).

 The Dynamic Modal Analysis module is both highly useful and easy to handle.
 It effectively simulates all string vibrations in the frequency domain, offering the following benefits:

-• Analysis of drillstring dynamic stability
+- Analysis of drill string dynamic stability

 Dynamic Modal Analysis module provides fast modeling results to forecast critical RPMs and WOBs for any type of BHA (rotary, RSS, motor, RWD,…).
-Based on modal analysis of 3D string deflection, this module represents a strong added-value to use at all drilling phases.
+Based on modal analysis of 3D string deflection, this module represents a strong added value to all drilling phases and overall is a powerful asset to string dynamic stability and operating parameters choice.

 Farshad Khoramshahi